-- An employee who is pregnant, or who is the primary caregiving parent for an adopted child, shall upon request be granted leave without pay for a period of up to fifty two (52) weeks ending not later than fifty-two (52) weeks after the date of birth or custody of the child.
-The employee shall provide the Employer notice in writing at least four (4) weeks in advance of the anticipated commencement of the leave.
-In the case of an adoption, the employee shall make every reasonable effort to provide such advance notice.
+- An Employee who is pregnant, or who is the primary caregiving parent for an adopted child, shall upon request be granted leave without pay for a period of up to seventy-eight (78) weeks ending not later than seventy-eight (78) weeks after the date of birth or custody of the child.
+The Employee shall provide the Employer notice in writing at least four (4) weeks in advance of the anticipated commencement of the leave.
+In the case of an adoption, the Employee shall make every reasonable effort to provide such advance notice.

-- An employee who is not the birth mother, or who is not the primary caregiving parent to a newly adopted child, shall upon request be granted leave without pay of up to thirty seven (37) weeks.
-The employee shall provide the Employer notice in writing at least four (4) weeks in advance of the anticipated commencement of the leave.
+- An Employee who is not the birth mother, or who is not the primary caregiving parent to a newly adopted child, shall upon request be granted leave without pay of up to sixty-three (63) weeks.
+The Employee shall provide the Employer notice in writing at least four (4) weeks in advance of the anticipated commencement of the leave.

 28.09 Release of Duties for Union Business